 Courtney Usuga, a restaurant owner says: “Because I am close friends with Pieter and Raymond I’ve decided to MC their wedding reception.
 I believe there won’t be any sort of protest or violence at the wedding as people on Saba would keep quiet.
 I don’t see a difference between homosexual and heterosexual activities, we are all human.”

 “I feel on Saba persons are sexually fluid, they don’t need to come out unless they are in former relationships.
 Persons don’t verbalize, rather live their lives – an unspoken ‘thing’ on Saba.
-Older persons and persons a bit younger than me must voice their sexuality due to a generational gap”, says polysexual Lysanne Charles, director of Saba Reach Foundation.
+Older persons and persons a bit younger than me must voice their sexuality due to a generational gap”, says bi and polysexual Lysanne Charles, director of Saba Reach Foundation.